antoniwan/active-projects/src/projects/hertz-xmas-webapp.md

 - mobile first
 - upload or select your picture
 - add a frame to the picture
-- done, you can now:
+- after picture completion, you can now:
   - share
     - facebook
     - twitter